RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

     c) Use the default APP partition size.

+    d) Allow the system to delete un-used bootloader partitions.

+    e) Select the default Nvpmodel Mode (MAXN).

-    d) System will update packages and then shutdown.
+    f) System will update packages and then shutdown.

 4) The device is now ready to be logged into without a display, so make sure the device is connected using ethernet to the router used to communicate between the VM and remote nodes.